 In 1942, Brown was invited to join the staff of the Met Lab by Glenn Seaborg because they wanted his help in using the chemistry of plutonium to separate it from uranium generated in fuel rods of the atomic reactors.
 Brown and his co-worker, Orville Hill, discovered that plutonium could be separated from uranium using gaseous evaporation of fluorides prepared from dry fluoridation.

 Later, Brown was transferred to Oak Ridge's Clinton Engineering Works (X-10) site.
 At Oak Ridge, Brown worked to develop procedures for isolating gram quantities of plutonium from its trace occurrences in metallic uranium fuel rods.
 His group's work was the backup plan for the liquid chemical separation methods being developed at the same time.
 While at Oak Ridge, Brown also became the assistant director of chemistry.
+He signed a petition at Oak Ridge similar to the Szilard Petition that called for the atomic bomb to be demonstrated publicly before being used against Japan.

 After the atomic bombs were dropped on Hiroshima and Nagasaki, Brown became a strong advocate for regulating nuclear weapons.
 In 1946, Brown published Must Destruction Be Our Destiny?, a book that warned readers about the extreme dangers posed by atomic weapons.
 To maximize his political impact, he held 102 lectures about his book and work within three months of publication.